Do you know what you can or can’t be asked during a job interview?

 “In addition, the employer might believe the applicant has an illness or disability, which is unlawful discrimination based on a presumed impairment,” Mr Heffernan said.

 Can they ask if you have a criminal record?

 It all depends on where you live, but generally speaking under federal law, it is not unlawful to ask about your criminal history.

-“Most jobs now require a criminal history check, but there are limits on how this information can then be used,” Mr Heffernan said.
+“Most jobs require a criminal history check, however, there are limits on how this information can then be used,” Mr Heffernan said.

 For example, in the Northern Territory and Tasmania, it is unlawful to refuse to employ someone based on a criminal conviction if the conviction does not affect the person’s ability to carry out the inherent requirements of the job.

 “If you have a drink driving conviction and you are applying for an office admin role, then your criminal record is not relevant to your application and does not need to be discussed in your interview,” Mr Heffernan said.